-Medium-sized leaves and manuscripts are set in Bifold Portfolios.
+Most medium-sized, premium leaves and manuscripts are set in Bifold Portfolios.
 Since most Bibles were of this size (about 8″ – 10″ tall), most of our Bible leaves will be found here.
 Bifold Portfolios come in two sizes, for leaves and manuscripts up to 11″ tall, and for leaves and manuscripts up to 13″ tall.
 Both are found under Bifold Portfolios.

-Smaller leaves and manuscripts are set in Trifold Portfolios.
+Smaller leaves and smaller manuscripts are set in Trifold Portfolios.
 Most manuscripts and early Latin Bibles are in this smaller size (about 6″ – 7″ tall), though many early Greek printings are of this size also.
 Trifold Portfolios contain (1) the leaf or manuscript, (2) the COA on premium “gold-leaf” paper with gold seal and signature, and (3) a short “History of the Latin/Greek Bible” along with an English translation of some important verses.